Milinka Merlini

-Milinka Merlini (née Cirović; 24 October 1929 – 29 October 1996) was a Yugoslav–French chess player, five-times French Women's Chess Championship winner (1975, 1976, 1977, 1978, 1980).
+Milinka Merlini (née Ćirović; 24 October 1929 – 29 October 1996) was a Yugoslav–French chess player, five-time French Women's Chess Championship winner (1975, 1976, 1977, 1978, 1980).

 Biography

 Milinka Merlini lived in Yugoslavia until 1961 before emigrating to France, but she remained eligible to play for the Yugoslav Chess Federation until 1972.
 She worked as a Russian teacher and translated several works into French.

-In 1960 Milinka Merlini won both the Belgrade and Serbian Women's Chess Championships.
-After moving to France, she won French Women's Chess Championship five times (1975 to 1978 and 1980), and played a key role in its reintroduction after a long break (French Women Chess Championship was not held between 1958 and 1974).
+In 1960, Milinka Merlini won both the Belgrade and Serbian Women's Chess Championships.
+After moving to France, she won French Women's Chess Championship five times (1975 to 1978 and 1980), and played a key role in its reintroduction after a long break (French Women's Chess Championship was not held between 1958 and 1974).
 In 1973, in Wijk aan Zee Milinka Merlini participated in Women's World Chess Championship Zonal tournament.

 Milinka Merlini played for France in the Women's Chess Olympiads: